15 Ways on How to Stop Being Possessive

 These are all common requests made by overly jealous spouses.

-Related Reading: What Is Really Behind Jealousy in a Relationship
+What Is Really Behind Jealousy in a Relationship4.
+Open the lines of communication

 Just because you are using many words doesn’t mean you’re doing an excellent job communicating with your spouse.
 Communication will help your relationship thrive, but only if you know how to do it well.
 Communicating the wrong thing in the wrong manner might hurt your relationship.